1kmHQ/Book/06-zone-blueprint.md

 - The trust earned in Zone A travels to Zone B

 New zones seeded from mature zones start faster — they have borrowed trust.

 ---

+## Failing Zones: When to Intervene or Retire

+Not every zone will succeed.
+That's reality, not failure.

+### Warning Signs

+- **Provider exodus**: More leaving than joining for 2+ consecutive months
+- **Demand collapse**: Booking volume drops 50%+ without seasonal explanation
+- **Zone admin burnout**: Admin disengaged or requesting exit
+- **Trust erosion**: Multiple serious complaints, community backlash
+- **Economic unviability**: No path to covering costs visible

+### Intervention Options

+**Diagnose first**: Before acting, understand *why* the zone is struggling.
+- Is it demand-side?
+(Economic downturn, competitor, wrong zone selection)
+- Is it supply-side?
+(Provider quality, pricing, payout issues)
+- Is it operations?
+(Zone admin ineffective, support gaps)
+- Is it external?
+(Infrastructure changes, regulatory issues)

+**Intervention toolkit**:
+- Zone admin change or support
+- Pricing restructure
+- Provider quality focus (training, removal of bad actors)
+- Marketing push (if demand-side)
+- Pause expansion to focus on recovery

+### When to Retire a Zone

+Sometimes the right answer is to close.

+**Criteria for retirement**:
+- Intervention attempted for 3+ months without improvement
+- No viable path to local profitability
+- Provider and customer base unsustainable
+- Zone admin cannot be retained or replaced

+**How to retire gracefully**:
+- Communicate honestly with providers and customers
+- Help providers transition (connect to adjacent zones if possible)
+- Refund any outstanding customer balances
+- Document learnings for future zone selection
+- No shame — learning what doesn't work is valuable

+**The principle**: Better to close one zone well than to let it limp along, damaging reputation and draining resources.

+---